cory-weller/BIOL4585_projects/ews5kj/README.md

 Overview: This study tested the hypothesis that genetic variation of the canine oxytocin receptor (OXTR) gene may regulate the success of a dog's training to become a drug detection dog.
 A significant effect of the OXTR genotype on the success of the dogs' training was found, with a higher proportion of dogs carrying the C allele (T/C and C/C genotypes) being successful candidates than dogs carrying the T/T genotype.
 Dog personality scores of Training Focus (Factor 1) were positively correlated with an increased likelihood that a dog would successfully complete training.

-## Does OXTR Genotype correlated with training success?
+## Is OXTR Genotype correlated with training success?

 ![](qualified_genotype.png)